ulfbou/Dx.Domain/docs/NON_GOALS.md

 over putting “useful” helpers in the core.

+Note: The kernel may contain **internal mechanical support** (e.g., value factories like `TraceId.New()`, invariant/require helpers, caller‑info capture, perf utilities) that exist solely to construct or enforce existing primitives.
+These are not consumer APIs, do not add domain meaning, and must not escape the kernel boundary.

 ### 2. A DDD Pattern Museum

 Dx.Domain does not re‑implement aggregates, repositories, factories, or